 In the Dutch Neck / Edinburg Park neighborhood in Princeton Junction, NJ, residents most commonly identify their ethnicity or ancestry as Asian (47.7%).
 There are also a number of people of Irish ancestry (8.1%), and residents who report Polish roots (5.8%), and some of the residents are also of Italian ancestry (5.3%), along with some German ancestry residents (5.2%), among others.
 In addition, 38.8% of the residents of this neighborhood were born in another country.

-How you get to work – car, bus, train or other means – and how much of your day it takes to do so is a large quality of life and financial issue.
-Especially with gasoline prices rising and expected to continue doing so, the length and means of one's commute can be a financial burden.
-Some neighborhoods are physically located so that many residents have to drive in their own car, others are set up so many walk to work, or can take a train, bus, or bike.
+Even if your neighborhood is walkable, you may still have to drive to your place of work.
+Some neighborhoods are located where many can get to work in just a few minutes, while others are located such that most residents have a long and arduous commute.
 The greatest number of commuters in Dutch Neck / Edinburg Park neighborhood spend between 15 and 30 minutes commuting one-way to work (31.8% of working residents), which is shorter than the time spent commuting to work for most Americans.
 However, there is also a significant group of residents (17.1%) who commute over an hour in each direction.